RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Controls/M23 Controls.md

 ## Control Inputs
 Before we can control the ECVT, we must implement a few sensor inputs.
 ### Engine Speed
+The engine speed sensor returns the rotary speed of the engine in RPM.
+Read [[Gear Tooth Sensors|the article on gear tooth sensors]] to learn more details.

+The engine speed sensor determines the short term reactions of the primary sheave.
+I highly recommend reading the [[ECVT]] description if the mechanical aspects are confusing.
 ### Wheel Speed
 ### Throttle and Brake Inputs